Lelya-Sa/wiki-missing-articles/README.md

 - **MediaWiki** - content structure compatibility

 ## Installation
-To run the project locally on your machine using the Windows Command Prompt (CMD), follow these steps:
+To run the project locally on your machine using the command line, follow these steps:

 Make sure you have Python 3.11 installed on your system.

+For Windows:

 1. Clone the GitHub repository: git clone https://github.com/Lelya-Sa/wiki-missing-articles.git